syncthing/syncthing/protocol/PROTOCOL.md

 ### Cluster Config (Type = 0)

-This informational message provides information about the cluster configuration, as it pertains to the current connection.
-It is sent by both sides after connection establishment.
+This informational message provides information about the cluster configuration as it pertains to the current connection.
+A Cluster Config message MUST be the first message sent on a BEP connection.
+Additional Cluster Config messages MUST NOT be sent after the initial exchange.

 #### Graphical Representation